greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/REASSIGN_OWNED.html.md

 ## <a id="section6"></a>Examples

-Reassign any database objects owned by the role named `sally` and `bob` to `admin`;
+Reassign any database objects owned by the role named `sally` and `bob` to `admin`:

 ```
-REASSIGN OWNED BY sally, bob TO admin:
+REASSIGN OWNED BY sally, bob TO admin;
 ```

 ## <a id="section7"></a>Compatibility